mad-center/acg-library/README.md

-# Website
+# ACG Library

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+ACG library is a website for MADer/AMVer.

 ## Development
 ### Installation